JoyeBright/DBLab/Keyhan Mohammadi - 94012269018.md

 query: select name from people where name like '_r%'

 ## Quest: Use the SUM function to get the total duration of all films.
-category : aggregate functions
+category : aggregate functions</br>
 query: select sum(duration) from films

 ## Quest: Get the duration of the longest film.
-category: aggregate functions
+category: aggregate functions</br>
 query: select max(duration) from films

 ## Quest: Get the average duration of all films.
-category: aggregate functions
+category: aggregate functions</br>
 query: select avg(duration) from films

 ## Quest: Get the average amount grossed by all films.
-category: aggregate functions
+category: aggregate functions</br>
 query: select avg(gross) from films

 ## Quest: Use the SUM function to get the total amount grossed by all films made in the year 2000 or later.
-category: aggregate functions, filtering results
+category: aggregate functions, filtering results</br>
 query: select sum(gross) from films where release_year >= 2000

 ## Quest: Get the average amount grossed by all films whose titles start with the letter 'A'.
-category: aggregate functions, filtering results, like and not like
+category: aggregate functions, filtering results, like and not like</br>
 query: select avg(gross) from films where title like 'A%'

 ## Quest: Get the amount grossed by the worst performing film in 1994.
-category: aggregate function, filtering results
+category: aggregate function, filtering results</br>
 query: select min(gross) from films where release_year = 1994

 ## Quest: Get the amount grossed by the best performing film between 2000 and 2012, inclusive.
-category: aggregate function, filtering results, BETWEEN
+category: aggregate function, filtering results, BETWEEN</br>
 query: select max(gross) from films where release_year between 2000 and 2012

 ## Quest(Type2): What is the result of SELECT (10 / 3);?